Skip navigation

 Alkaptonuria

-Mutations in the HGD gene inactivate homogentisate oxidase by changing its structure.
-Without a functional version of this enzyme, phenylalanine and tyrosine are not broken down properly and homogentisic acid builds up in the body.
-Excess homogentisic acid and related compounds are deposited in connective tissues such as cartilage and skin, which causes them to darken.
-Over time, a buildup of this substance in the joints leads to arthritis.
-Homogentisic acid is also excreted in urine, making the urine turn dark when exposed to air.
+Without a fully functional version of this enzyme, phenylalanine and tyrosine are not broken down properly, and homogentisic acid builds up in the body.
+Excess homogentisic acid settles in connective tissues and forms a substance called ochronotic pigment, which causes cartilage and skin to darken.
+Over time, this pigment can build up and harden (calcify), leading to health problems in people with alkaptonuria.
+Excess homogentisic acid is also excreted in urine, which makes urine turn dark when it is exposed to air.

 Additional Information & Resources